 Amazing to think that indoor plumbing was a novelty just a little over a century ago . . .
 More amazing to think that much of the world still lives quite comfortably without these amenities.

-Personal hygiene probably ranks right up there with bugs, bears and rainstorms among the reasons that more people don’t leave the road and explore.
+Camping hygiene probably ranks right up there with bugs, bears and rainstorms among the reasons that more people don’t leave the road and explore.
 In fact, though many people never say it, I think it ranks #1 (if you’ll pardon the pun).
-How else can you explain the popularity of tenting beside your car in crowded roadside campgrounds?
-Some of the allure has to be the toilets, sinks and showers.
+Some of the allure of roadside camping is the toilets, sinks and showers.

 If you are going to wash your hands (or dishes) with soap, and particularly if you are cleaning up after a bowel movement, do not wash your hands directly in a stream or pond.
 Fill a water bottle or water bag (preferably before you’ve gotten your hands dirty) and carry the water at least 200 feet (more is better) away from any pond or flowing water.

-With a little practice, you can get pretty adept at washing your hands very thoroughly using just a tiny drop of liquid soap–Dr. Bronner’s peppermint being the universally accepted backcountry standard–and a little water dribbled or squirted from a water bottle.
+With a little practice, you can get pretty adept at washing your hands very thoroughly using just a tiny drop of liquid soap (Dr. Bronner’s being the universally accepted backcountry standard) and a little water dribbled or squirted from a water bottle.
 If you want to finish the job with a squirt of hand sanitizer, feel free—couldn’t hurt.
-Tkose alcohol based sanitizers also make a great emergency fire starter!
+Those alcohol-based sanitizers also make a great emergency fire starter!